-As previously disclosed, in November 2013, RMGC was informed of an investigation by the Ploiesti Public Prosecutor's Office ("PPPO") into alleged tax evasion and money laundering on the part of the principals/key shareholder(s) of a group of companies including Kadok Interprest LLC ("Kadok Group").

-Allegedly based on the analysis of the bank accounts and commercial relations of the Kadok Group, by an ordinance issued on November 18, 2013 (Ordinance No. 465/P/2013) the Ploieşti prosecutor's office extended the investigation to 43 additional companies, including RMGC, and froze the payments these companies had made to the Kadok Group.
-RMGC has cooperated fully with the PPPO and provided evidence to the PPPO of its legitimate business dealings with the Kadok Group.
+As previously disclosed, in November 2013, RMGC was informed of an investigation by the Ploiesti Public Prosecutor's Office ("PPPO") into alleged tax evasion and money laundering on the part of the principals/key shareholder(s) of a group of companies including Kadok Interprest LLC ("Kadok Group") which was extended to 43 additional companies, including RMGC, and froze the payments these companies had made to the Kadok Group.
+RMGC provided evidence to the PPPO of its legitimate business dealings with the Kadok Group.